The body becomes, eventually, like a vest of chain mail in peaceful years, too hot in summer and too cold in winter

 "For the puzzle," I explain, gesturing to my paper, "fourteen down."

 "Oh."
 He smiles then and his eyes sparkle exquisitely.
-I long to own something as beautiful as that.
-"How many letters?"
+I long to own something so beautiful.

 "Yeah, okay."
-He considers for a moment, biting into the flesh of his full bottom lip.
+He considers for a moment, biting into the flesh of his plump bottom lip.
 I want to be the one doing that.
 I would bite hard.
-I imagine the coppery taste of his blood and what kind of sound he would make at the pain.
+I imagine the coppery taste of his blood and what kind of sound he would make at the sudden sharp pain.
 I shiver again.
 Owen, Owen, Owen.

 "Try elegy," he tells me as he puts his purchases into the satchel slung over his shoulder.
 He never did tell me if he wanted a bag.

 "You are a prince!"
 I exclaim.
-So clever.
-I like that and then I am transfixed by the shimmer of his nose stud as he moves his head.
+So clever I think and then I am transfixed by the shimmer of his nose stud as he moves his head.
 It has a dark sapphire jewel in it, but it is not a real one.
 The color matches the dye in his hair, though.
 I lick my lips again.

-I go about the steps to prepare them in the small electric kettle by the sink.
+I go about the steps to prepare the meal in the small electric kettle by the sink.
 In life, I fear cold and hunger the most and the majority of my energies go towards keeping both at bay.

 I think of Owen while I slurp my soup.
 He reminds me of something I cannot quite remember, but it feels important.
 Maybe I just liked talking to him, liked looking at his attractive features and the sound of his voice, but something inside me screams that this is not the answer.
 That there is more to the puzzle.